yasmeenbvb/CRWR2900-draft/draft.md

 I never did that.
 I was scared, and if we're being honest it still freaks me out.
 I guess I'm just not that adventurous, but that's not the point..

+Notes: Leaves on the stairs in the forrest, arches, Bridge covered in leaves with the stream underneath.
+Salmon, birds.
+Nature-- interacting with wildlife as well as peers.
+More social outing